Emergent Rotation of Passive Clusters in a Chiral Active Bath: Results

-where $<...>$ denotes the time-averaged data during the steady state and across $200$ independent realizations. $A_p$ varies between $0$ and $1$, which corresponds to a circle and a rod, respectively.
-Thus, asphericity quantifies the deviation of a cluster’s shape from a perfectly circular or isotropic configuration, with higher values indicating more elongated or anisotropic configurations.\\ Fig.~\ref{fig3}(a) presents the variation of cluster asphericity ($A_p$) as a function of the size ratio ($S$) for different packing fractions ($\phi_a$).
-For each size ratio, asphericity is averaged over time during the persistent rotational phase of the cluster.
+Fig.~\ref{fig3} (a) (Multimedia available online) presents the variation of cluster asphericity ($A_p$) as a function of the size ratio ($S$) for different packing fractions ($\phi_a$).
+For each size ratio, asphericity is averaged over time during the cluster's persistent rotational phase.
 The plot reveals a non-monotonic trend at intermediate size ratios $(S=3,4)$ across all $\phi_a$.
 At small size ratios ($S=1,2$), asphericity remains low, indicating that the clusters are nearly circular and isotropic.
 As the size ratio increases to intermediate values ($S=3,4$), asphericity increases substantially, indicating a more elongated or irregular cluster shape.
-For larger clusters ($S=5$), the asphericity decreases again, indicating a return toward more symmetric shapes; the same is seen in Fig.~\ref{fig9}.
-Although asphericity shows a strong dependence on the size ratio ($S$), it exhibits a weak dependence on the packing fraction ($\phi_a$), as shown in Fig.~\ref{fig3}(b).
+For larger clusters ($S=5$), the asphericity decreases again, indicating a return to more symmetric shapes; the same is seen in Fig.~\ref{fig8} (Multimedia available online).
+Although asphericity shows a strong dependence on the size ratio ($S$), it exhibits a weak dependence on the packing fraction ($\phi_a$), as shown in Fig.~\ref{fig3} (b) (Multimedia available online).
 This behavior demonstrates that intermediate-sized clusters adopt more elongated, anisotropic average shapes.
-In contrast, small($S=1,2$) or large clusters($S=5$) maintain more isotropic, symmetric configurations, and this structural trend remains largely insensitive to the packing fraction of active particles.\\ To examine whether these shape fluctuations correlate with mechanical forcing from the active bath, we compute the magnitude of the net torque $(T_p)$ \cite{torrik2021dimeric} on the passive cluster, $T_p \equiv \left<\tilde{T}_p\right>, \quad\tilde{T}_p=|\sum_{i=1}^{N_p} \left(\mathbf{r}_i - \mathbf{r}_{CM}\right) \times \mathbf{F}_i^{p}|$, where $<...>$ denotes the time-averaged data during the steady state and across $200$ independent realizations, and $\mathbf{F}_i^{p}$ is the total force on the $i^{\mathrm{th}}$ passive particle due to all neighboring active and passive particles.
+In contrast, small($S=1,2$) or large clusters($S=5$) maintain more isotropic, symmetric configurations, and this structural trend remains largely insensitive to the packing fraction of active particles.\\